kii-chan-reloaded/Random-Projects/JeopardyScoreboard/Readme.md

 Intended to simplify scorekeeping in a "Jeopardy!"-style game, perhaps in the classroom or at an event.
 This script allows you to easily manage the scores of two teams or players on-screen, without taking up too much space.

-Features:
+##Features:

--Two distinct team areas with readable scores and easy point-value buttons.
+- Two distinct team areas with readable scores and easy point-value buttons.

--Custom point entry using wager boxes
+- Custom point entry using wager boxes

--Countdown timer to keep game from stalling
+- Countdown timer to keep game from stalling

--Customizable countdown time, defaults to 20 seconds
+- Customizable countdown time, defaults to 20 seconds